kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 The following snippet shows how to format COCO data as a dataset within Kolena.
 As the input csv contains rows for each bounding box within an image, we need to apply some transformations to the raw data.
 This is done by creating a list of all bounding boxes for an image and then merging it with the metadata.
-The produced csv `processed.csv` contains a column called ground_truths where the data is the same format as the above bounding boxes.
+The produced csv contains a column called ground_truths where the data is the same format as the above bounding boxes.

 ```python
 from kolena.annotation import BoundingBox